 It’s not a bad comic, and it’s not a bad article.
 But I disagree that delivering vaccines, transporting grain, plowing farmland, or cranking a generator are anywhere near the best application of Superman’s powers.
 For one, I don’t think Superman’s the best example to use in this case, especially given that he exists in a setting routinely threatened by apocalyptic aliens and world-destroying evildoers.
 If Superman’s the only one who can defeat his enemies (especially those bent on the annihilation of the universe, say), then without him “fighting crime” there’d not be anyone to deliver vaccines to.
 A much more obvious case of under-utilization is found in the “genius inventor” types, though the why there is clear for Doylist reasons (e.g. you want your story to take place in a familiar setting).

 But suppose (different incarnations of) Superman suddenly appeared in our world (lacking as it does in “Kryptonite”, though I reckon a crafty superman shouldn’t have much trouble there either).
 In what ways could he leverage his powers to do the most good?
 Vaccine delivery seems a pretty great waste, since well-worn channels already exist for that and there would be other limiting steps (e.g. training people in vaccine administration, refrigerated storage for vaccines on site, convincing locals to take vaccines by teaching them what they do, etc.).
-Transporting loads of grain, plowing farmland, and cranking a (magical, indestructible?
+Transporting loads of grain, plowing farmland, and cranking a generator ( which is presumably magical and indestructible?
 I suspect any lever or arm would disintegrate long before superman reached max capacity, especially if he’s turning it fast enough or against enough resistance to actually make a dent in global energy demand.
-Nevermind the difficulties in actually storing energy…) generator also all seem goofy, since supermen who can do anything worthwhile there would better apply their powers elsewhere.
+Nevermind the difficulties in actually storing energy, and that Superman is unique in that his power output is contained in a remarkably compact package, but — depending on the incarnation — doesn’t necessarily hold a candle to global power output) also all seem goofy, since supermen who can do anything worthwhile there would better apply their powers elsewhere.
 The clearest and most obvious use of Superman’s powers to me seems careful study in the hopes of reverse engineering (e.g. modern physics would probably need to be rewritten), but that’s boring (and maybe sufficiently impossible with our current understanding of how things work.
 It could also screw us all over if some baddies reproduce his powers early enough and blow up the earth).
 Otherwise, if Superman wanted to do the most good, I’d say he should (drawing from sites like this, this, and this):

 Silver Age Superman: Whatever he wants.
 IIRC this version of Supes is pretty goofy and had powers as the plot demands — super hypnosis, super ventriloquism, super mini-superman generation, etc., in addition to more mundane stuff like MFTL travel, interstellar clairvoyance, super-genius, sneezing so hard as to blow away planets, and so on.
 He could use his super-intellect to create a “fix everything” button and fly back in time to activate it or something.
 I guess if time travel’s possible and our universe abides by the Novikov self-consistency principle he could go back to the moment of death of every sentient being and rapture them away to super-heaven, leaving convincing replicas in their place.
 He could write the super-program that simulates our universe on his super-computer.
 I dunno.